mercari/tortoise/docs/horizontal.md

 After a while, the target workload looks like:
 - resource request: CPU 1 cores (the same as `.spec.ResourcePolicy[*].MinAllocatedResources.CPU`)
-- the num of replicas: 3 (the same as `preferred-replicas-number-upper-limit`)
+- the num of replicas: 3 (the same as `PreferredReplicaNumUpperLimit`)
 - still the resource consumption is decreasing.

 The resource request reaches the `.spec.ResourcePolicy[*].MinAllocatedResources.CPU`.
-But, the num of replicas has already reached `preferred-replicas-number-upper-limit`.
+But, the num of replicas has already reached `PreferredReplicaNumUpperLimit`.

 So, Tortoise won't change anything further.